-However, knowing many visitors to Andalucía may not have a full week, we have put together a fantastic 3-day circular road trip from Seville.
-A 3-day itinerary that takes in the best of the Pueblos Blancos without rushing.
+However, knowing many visitors to Andalucía may not have an entire week, we have put together a fantastic 3-day circular road trip from Seville.
+A 3-day itinerary takes in the Pueblos Blancos best without rushing.
 Six of the most beautiful and interesting white villages in the Cádiz region, each town an easy drive to the next.

 The itinerary also allows for two nights in Ronda, the most popular and largest white village in Andalucía.
 While Ronda is technically one of the white villages, it is often left off the list of the 19 Pueblos Blancos due to its size compared to the surrounding villages.

 How to Get to the White Villages of Spain

 While relatively close together, the White Villages of Spain are not well connected via public transport, which is why our 3-day Pueblos Blanco’s itinerary is based on self-drive.